Border restrictions Direction (No. 3)

 - ordinarily resides in another State or Territory; and

-- is required to travel to Queensland to reside with a carer or relative who resides in Queensland because a carer or relative is unable to care for them in their home State or Territory.
+- is required to travel to Queensland to reside with a carer or relative who resides in Queensland because a carer or relative is unable to care for them in their home State or Territory; or

-- Any person who is entering Queensland for essential medical treatment or to otherwise obtain essential goods and services necessary for the preservation of life.
+- Any person who is entering Queensland for essential medical treatment or to otherwise obtain essential goods or essential services necessary for the preservation of life.

 - Any person who is entering Queensland to visit a terminally ill relative or to attend a funeral.

-- Any person who is required to enter Queensland under orders of any Court of Australia or to give effect to orders of the Court.
+- Any person who is required to enter Queensland under orders of any Court or Tribunal of Australia or to give effect to orders of the Court or Tribunal or to assist with or participate in an investigation or other action by a law enforcement authority, whether voluntarily or not.

 - Any person who usually resides in a residential facility in another State or Territory, for example, a boarding school or college, which is closed for scheduled holidays or because of COVID-19, who needs to return to Queensland to stay with family or a carer.